RillingDev/rilling.dev/source/_posts/getting-into-javascript-building-and-bundling-modules.md

 ### Concating

-The oldest way is to just mash every file into one, huge file that contains all dependencies and code parts in a working order.
-While the concating is easy to do, there are several issues which can occur with this technique.
+The oldest way is to just mash every file into one huge file that contains all dependencies and code parts in a working order.
+While concating is easy to do, several issues can occur with this technique.
 Tools that can be used for this are for example [Grunt](https://gruntjs.com/) which has [grunt-contrib-concat](https://github.com/gruntjs/grunt-contrib-concat).

 Pro: